The Way Back Machine

 The Brave Few . . .
 April 23, 2006

-That’s simple, writing stories for .
-To me, .
+That’s simple, writing stories for Hallmark.
+To me, that’s why I write.
 To write something that will make others feel once again . . .
 Everyone experiences pain yet they keep their feelings smothered deep within.

 Imagine a mother losing her child in Iraq or Afghanistan?
 How unbearable that must be and yet we avoid feeling what they feel.
 Cindy Sheehan comes to mind.